nvroot/Zero-Health/README.md

 ## Disclaimer

 This application is intentionally vulnerable and should only be used in a controlled environment for educational purposes.
 Do not use it in production or with real data.
 The authors are not responsible for any misuse or damage caused by this application.

+**Additional AI Disclaimer**: The AI chatbot system contains deliberate vulnerabilities including prompt injection and SQL injection vectors.
+These are included for educational purposes to demonstrate AI security risks.
+Do not deploy similar systems in production without proper security controls.